 Afrikaans dictionaries translate padkos as ‘provisions’ in English.
 It is made up of two separate Afrikaans words: pad: meaning road; and kos: meaning food.
 So it describes food for the journey.

-CLP’s padkos initiative began in 2010 as an email-list is an initiative from CLP to provide and share some resources for our journey.
-These resources will mainly be written pieces that come from, or connect with, the thinking and reflection that is part of our praxis.
+CLP’s padkos initiative began in 2010 as an email-list is an initiative to provide and share some resources for our journey.
+In the beginning, those resources were limited to written pieces that come from, or connect with, the thinking and reflection that is part of our praxis.
 Over time, padkos has expanded into a vibrant and varied programme.
 But the core aims have remained the same, and we’ve always tried to ensure that the padkos we share is seasonal, locally-grounded, and nutritious.

 CLP has often spoken of its work as a journey, and we are inspired by Paulo Freire’s phrase that “we make the path by walking”.
-The journey of our work is deeply rewarding, and our main guide and inspiration remains the struggles of the people.
+The journey of our work is deeply rewarding, and our main guide and inspiration remains the rebellious struggles of the people.
 But it is also be a long and demanding journey.
-As we continue together, we all need padkos – sustenance and food for thought along the way.
+As we continue together, we all need padkos – sustenance and food-for-thought along the way.

 CLP makes this padkos available because emancipatory action is always thought; because reflection strengthens struggle; and because we have been asked to!
-This initiative is one aspect of our response to requests from Board members and others, to be ‘fed’: to hear from and learn with CLP about its thinking and work.
+This initiative is one aspect of our response to requests from friends & members, colleagues & comrades to be ‘fed’: to hear from and learn with CLP about its thinking and work.

 If you would like to be on the padkos list, please drop us an email briefly outlining your interest for us to look at.
-We value your feedback and comments in response to the articles.
-Please feel free to respond to padkos, or to unsubscribe from the list, by replying to: firstname.lastname@example.org.
+We value your feedback and comments in response to padkos offerings.
+Please feel free to respond to respond to padkos, or indeed to unsubscribe from the list, by emailing us.